danieldelarivam/danieldelarivam.github.io/content/poetry/example.md

 ---
 title: Journey
-summary: Translation of select poems by Cecília Meireles
+summary: Translation of selected poems by Cecília Meireles
 date: 2024-08-07
 authors:
   - admin
 reading_time: false
 show_date: false
 ---

+This is an ongoing project containing the translation of selected poems from Cecília Meireles' book Viagem (Journey).
+I want to thank Professor Bronwen Tate for her suggestions.

 Annunciation
 ----------